 - 2 teaspoons cornstarch

-- In a bowl, whisk together your sauce: add water, chili garlic sauce, soy sauce, honey, oyster sauce, and cornstarch.
+- In a bowl, add your sauce ingredients: water, chili garlic sauce, soy sauce, honey, oyster sauce, and cornstarch.
 Whisk until combined and set aside.

 - In a saute pan over medium heat, add olive oil.
 When hot, add shrimp in a single layer.
 Cook 1-2 minutes per side, or until pink and opaque.
 Remove from pan and set aside.